biosimulations/biosimulations/apps/combine-api/README.md

 3. Activate this Python environment by running `pipenv shell`.
 4. Change to the root directory for this API by running (`cd ..`).
 5. Run `python -m pytest tests/`.
    a.
-To measure the coverage of the tests, add the `--cov src` option.
+To measure the coverage of the tests, add the `--cov combine_api` option.
    b.
 To compile the coverage report to HTML, run `coverage html`.
    c.
 To view the coverage report, navigate your browser to the `htmlcov/` subdirectory of the directory for the Python environment for the API (`apps/combine-api/Dockerfile-assets/htmlcov/index.html`).